🎯

 | Learning Resources & Technology |

-Access to Bocconi’s library, Bloomberg and Refinitiv databases, e‑learning platforms, and case study resources. |
+Access to Bocconi’s library, Bloomberg, and Refinitiv databases, e‑learning platforms, and case study resources. |

 | Career Development Services |